 If you get your stuff home, and find the box is missing a piece, figure out the missing part number (listed in assembly instructions), and call your local store to ask for replacements.
 They’ll mail you what you need free of charge.

 Return Product First Thing in the Morning

 Much like waiting at the DMV, the IKEA returns department is a take-your-ticket-and-sit-down system, so you want to arrive early before the line gets too long.
 This generally goes for shopping at IKEA, as well.
-Between all the humans and carts, it can become shoulder-to-shoulder traffic in the store rather quickly.
+Between all the shoppers and bulky carts, it can become shoulder-to-shoulder traffic in the store rather quickly.
 Avoid shopping on weekends, if possible.
 The best times to visit IKEA are weekdays at opening time or an hour before closing.